 Gohenry is similar to Greenlight and FamZoo, but it allows kids to earn money for the completion of chores.
 It lets you choose whether the card can be used in-store, online, or at the ATM.
 You can also set daily and weekly spending limits plus ATM spending limits.

-With gohenry, you can set a weekly allowance amount if chores are not completed, and a different amount if they are.
+With gohenry, you can set a weekly allowance amount if chores are not completed and a different amount if they are.

 You can also set up an option where your child gets paid for completing a specific chore.